polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/relay-chain.md

   - collator
 ---

-In this tutorial you will start a Polkadot-like chain (the relay chain), use [Cumulus](https://github.com/paritytech/cumulus) to create your own parachain, and connect it to the relay chain all in a local testnet environment.
+In this tutorial, you will create a local relay chain—like Polkadot—use [Cumulus](https://github.com/paritytech/cumulus) to create your own parachain, and connect it to the relay chain in a local test environment.

 ## Before you begin